wasabikev/AI-UI/README.md

 **LlamaIndex**: A framework for building RAG applications and connecting LLMs with external data.
 **Unstract LLMWhisperer**: An API for extracting and structuring text from complex PDF documents, enhancing the accuracy and efficiency of document processing for LLMs.

-## Global Variables
-`messages`: An array that stores the conversation messages.`systemMessages`: An array that stores the system messages.`model`: Stores the selected model name.`activeConversationId`: Keeps track of the currently selected conversation.`currentSystemMessage`: Stores the default system message.`currentSystemMessageDescription`: Stores the description of the current system message.`initialTemperature`: Stores the initial temperature setting.`isSaved`: A flag to track whether the system message changes have been saved.`activeSystemMessageId`: Tracks the currently active system message ID.`showTemperature`: Tracks the visibility of the temperature settings.`selectedTemperature`: Stores the default temperature value. `activeWebsiteId`: Stores the currently active website ID for the Websites Group.

 ## Database Schema

 The application uses a relational database with the following key relationships: